nzmichaelwu/news_sentiment_analysis/WebCrawler.md

 ####_Complexity of the content layout_

-The html content layout for Yahoo Finance is slightly complicated than FINVIZ above, as we need to click the website 3 times to get to the historical data page. <br>
+The html content layout for Yahoo Finance is slightly complicated than FINVIZ above, as we need to click the website 3 times to get to the historical data page.

 1. Input the ticker code <br>
 2. Click the search button <br>
 3. Click the “Historical Data” tab to navigate to the historical data page